The Pulse Blog

 We know how damaging a data breach can be to a company – and, particularly when it is caused by a human error, avoidable.
 Small business owners may feel that they are unlikely to be hacked, because they don’t perceive that they are as valuable a target as larger businesses.
 However, 43% of cyber attacks are now directed against small businesses.
 Cyber threats are a risk for every company regardless of size.

-All of this makes a compelling case for training your employees in cyber awareness.
+All of this makes a compelling case for training your employees in cybersecurity awareness.
 Well-trained employees are far less likely to cause costly mistakes.

 Yet, Small Business Trends reports that 47% of businesses with fewer than 50 employees do not have a dedicated cybersecurity budget, making them more vulnerable to cyber threats.